surrealroad/wp-safari-push/readme.txt

 = 0.x =
 * Fixed an issue that would prevent registered count not to display in a non-Safari browser
 * Javascript is now called from footer (thanks Djib's)
+* Fix for Javascript crash on Mobile Safari browsers (thanks mart03)

 = 0.7.1 =
 * Added missing default for "auth tag" field